James Frank: Political life

 When Lanham Lyne, the one-term Republican state representative in District 69, who had been mayor of Wichita Falls from 2005 to 2010, declined to seek reelection to the House, Frank ran unopposed for the Republican nomination in 2012.
 In the general election on November 6, 2012, Frank defeated a Libertarian opponent, Richard Brown, 87–13 percent.

 In February 2013, newly inaugurated Representative Frank was elected by his colleagues to the House Republican Caucus Policy Committee as the West Texas representative on the panel.

 Frank voted for Texas House Bill 2, which prohibited abortion after 20 weeks of gestation and required abortion providers to have admitting privileges at a nearby hospital.
 Parts of the law were deemed unconstitutional in Whole Woman's Health v.
 Hellerstedt.
 He voted to require narcotics testing of those receiving unemployment compensation.
 He voted against a free breakfast program for public school students.

 Frank voted against House Bill 950, which would have required Texas to establish state standards of equal pay for equal work regardless of sex.
 Such requirements were passed nationally through the Equal Pay Act of 1963.
 The House vote for passage was 78 to 61, but the bill, after approval in the Texas Senate, was vetoed by Governor Rick Perry.

 Frank voted to enact term limits for the statewide constitutional officers, including the governor, the lieutenant governor, and the attorney general, but the measure died, 61–80, in the House.
 Term limits are allowed in Texas at the municipal level under home-rule charters.

 Frank voted to forbid the use of state funds to enforce national gun control laws.
 He voted to reduce the required hours for concealed handgun training courses.
 He supported the authorization of concealed handguns on college campuses.
-The National Rifle Association rated Frank 83 percent.
+The NRA Political Victory Fund rated Frank "A".

 In other legislative votes, Frank opposed a bill, not yet enacted, to forbid texting while driving.
 He supported the extension of the exemption of certain businesses from the franchise tax.

 In May 2017, Representative Frank obtained House passage, 94–51, of his bill to allow faith-based child welfare service providers to reject in some cases foster and adoptive parents based on conflicts over religion between the parents and the commitment of the organization itself.
 Frank said that he envisions the bill, if approved by the state Senate, would be used only in "very specific, limited circumstances."
 The legislation drew opposition from Democrats and progressives on the premise that the law could be employed to discriminate against homosexuals, Jews, and Muslims.